 All the catacombs of Rome are located outside the walls of the city, along once main arteries of Rome - Via Appia, Ostiense, Labicana, Tiburtina, and Nomentana.
 Only 5 catacombs are available for the public today with the biggest concentration on the Via Appia Attica.

-Underground the catacombs look as vaulted tunnels with niches in the walls, once filled with tombs.
+In the underground the catacombs of Rome look like vaulted tunnels with niches in the walls, once filled with tombs.
 Most niches are unfortunately empty, but intact family crypts can still be found as well.
 The reason for such devastation was constant gradual looting that happened for centuries.
 The catacombs were massively raided during the Barbarian invasion and only because of the confusing labyrinths some of the catacombs managed to stay completely untouched.

 The catacombs of Rome have a long history with lots of secrets and dark spots in it.
 For centuries these ancient structures were abandoned and then reopened again.
 And thus happened quite a couple of times.
 Since the 19th century the catacombs got the attention of scientists and became truly explored.
 Everybody would like to know what purpose the catacombs were built for and why.